Dreaming381/Latios-Framework/Documentation~/Myri Audio/Getting Started.md

 Myri to that level.

-With that said, I do believe that at the time of writing, Myri is the closest to a production-ready ECS audio solution for Unity Engine proper (not Tiny).
+With that said, I do believe that at the time of writing, Myri is the closest to a production-ready ECS audio solution for Unity Engine proper.
 So I hope you enjoy trying it out and feel free to send feedback!

 ## Authoring